gt-cs3220/gt-cs3220.github.io/assignment2.md

 **We have provided the test code (test.v).**

-Hint: draw a state diagram including i and j value  increment. **(please do not use for loops inside the module)**
+Hint: draw a state diagram including i and j value increment, understanding 6 states in the algorithm provided above will be a good start. **(please do not use for loops inside the module)**

 **What to submit:**
 1. **bubblesort.v**